 - Service Learning Scholarship

-- With a political campaign, state or federal legislator, state legislative caucus
+- With a political campaign, state or federal legislator, or state legislative caucus

 - With a law firm, public defender, judge, or prosecutor’s office